 At Layer 1 we have the Physical Layer.
 The Physical Layer is the hardware layer of the OSI model which includes network elements such as hubs, cables, ethernet, and repeaters.
 For example, this layer is responsible for executing electrical signal changes like making lights light up.
 At this layer, you will encounter Ethernet, RS232, ATM, and FDDI.
 Most of the time administrators use the Physical Layer to check that cables and devices are connected correctly.

 Why is the OSI Model Important?

-If you’re studying for a networking exam such as the CCNA, having a sound knowledge of the OSI model is very important for passing the exam and getting your certification.
-However beyond that basic utility, knowing the OSI model inside and out gives you a better understanding of how devices throughout your network connect to each other.
+If you’re studying for a networking exam such as the CCNA, having sound knowledge of the OSI model is very important for passing the exam and getting your certification.
+However, beyond that basic utility, knowing the OSI model inside and out gives you a better understanding of how devices throughout your network connect to each other.

 In many ways, the OSI model acts as a guide map from the Physical Layer straight up to the Application Layer that you interact with on your computer.
 This guide tells you everything from how protocols interact with the OSI layer to how your network is actually structured.
 Understanding this guide well will allow you to navigate your way around administrating your network and troubleshooting for faults in your service.
 By knowing the OSI model inside and out you are in a strong position through which to monitor your network.

 We’ve listed a few reasons why the layered OSI model is used below: